 - 6 tablespoons butter divided

-- 2 firm ripe pears, peeled, cored and cut into a very small dice
+- 2 pears ripe, peeled, cored and cut into a very small dice

 - 1 shallot minced